Betwork/betwork/README.md

 At this point, *Cucumber Tests are providing over 87% coverage!*

-Given the nature of the project and the template we leveraged to get up and running, we are very proud of the testing converage here which primarily focuses on the new features we've developed.
+Given the nature of the project and the template we leveraged to get up and running, we are very proud of the testing coverage here which primarily focuses on the new features we've developed.

 ### Rspec
 Run RSPEC tests for users (parameter validation), friends, odds, betting, and posting using